-Can you freeze apples crisp?
+Can you freeze apple crisp?

-Once I realized the power of the 8×8 pan, I went a little freezer stocking crazy.
+Once I realized the power of the 8x8 pan, I went a little freezer stocking crazy.
 I used to make this apple dessert in a big 9 x 13 pan for company but we always had leftovers and it was just a little too much.

 This is especially handy for the holiday season because you have a dessert ready in a pinch and it is just the perfect size to mix and match with other treats on a buffet table.

 My halved crisp are more than plenty for 4 adults and one picky toddler.

 Whether you make the whole thing at once or decide to split it into two 8 x 8 dishes as I did, this is the best apple crisp recipe you will find.

-- 5 pounds apples, I used a half and half mix of McIntosh and Honeycrisp and it was the perfect balance
+- 5 pounds apples I used a half and half mix of McIntosh and Honeycrisp and it was the perfect balance

 - Grated zest of 1 orange

 - Grated zest of 1 lemon